SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. _ControlFlow_ValueBindings:

-Value Binding
+Naming Values
 +++++++++++++

-A ``switch`` case can bind the value or values it matches to temporary constants or variables, for use in the body of the case.
+A ``switch`` case can name the value or values it matches to temporary constants or variables, for use in the body of the case.
 This behavior is known as :newTerm:`value binding`, because the values are bound to temporary constants or variables within the case's body.